 The Ministry’s priority policies/programmes/projects are being planned and developed with great consideration of the National Development Plan - Vision 2030 Jamaica; Public Sector Transformation Programme; Social Development Goals 2030; Medium Term Economic Programme (MTEP), Medium Term Socio-Economic Policy Framework 2015 - 2018 (MTF) and the Economic Growth Agenda - “5 in 4” Plan.
 Of great importance and acknowledgement is the Government’s strategic priority of Inclusive Sustainable Economic Growth and Job Creation.
 With these in mind, the Ministry’s priority programmes are presented below.

-The Research, Development and Innovation Programme is an integrated element of the wider developmental process that increases available knowledge and uses this knowledge to devise new applications thus supplying improved and scientifically validated technologies to farmers to address production constraints and hence improve productivity, efficiency and support agro-industrial development.
-The core function areas are Animal Breeding and Husbandry; Crop Research and Development; Plant Protection and Apiculture and Post Entry Quarantine.
+The Research, Development and Innovation Programme is an integrated element of the wider developmental process that increases available knowledge and uses this knowledge to devise new applications.
+These will supply improved and scientifically validated technologies to farmers to address production constraints and hence improve productivity, and efficiency and support agro-industrial development.
+The core function areas are Animal Breeding and Husbandry; Crop Research and Development; Plant Protection and Apiculture; and Post Entry Quarantine.

-The Ministry of Industry, Commerce, Agriculture and Fisheries is always seeking to raise the bar on performance, especially on its ability to deliver first-class service to its clients.
-The Ministry therefore is in a continuous cycle of development and enhancement of itself as a regulator and a service delivery entity.
-Following on other recent initiatives, the Ministry is focused on the restructuring of critical Divisions and facilitating the strengthening of the institutional capacity of the Ministry.
-Therefore, the Ministry will implement the following programmes (i) an ISO QMS Programme to implement the ISO 9001 Quality Management System (QMS) across the Ministry and its Divisions/Departments/Agencies; (ii)
+The Ministry of Industry, Commerce, Agriculture and Fisheries is always seeking to raise its bar on performance, especially regarding the delivery of first-class service to its clients.
+The Ministry is, therefore, in a continuous cycle of development and enhancement of itself as a regulator and a service delivery entity.
+Consequent on other recent initiatives, the Ministry is focused on the restructuring of critical Divisions and facilitating the strengthening of the institutional capacity of the Ministry.
+Thus, the Ministry will embark on the following initiatives under this programme:

-However, the main challenges and issues facing the Ministry are inadequate budget; ad hoc roll out of major changes; and inadequate human resource skills in emerging areas in select industries in the Agricultural, Fisheries, Manufacturing and Service Sector to provide sufficient extension service.
-As such, along with a strategic review of the organizational structure of the newly amalgamated Ministry of Industry, Commerce, Agriculture & Fisheries, the key initiatives for 2017– 2021 will include developing and implementing improvement programmes under Business Continuity Planning; Change Management; Service Delivery; Performance Management; Knowledge Management and Business Processes
+The main challenges and issues facing the Ministry are inadequate budget which has resulted in an ad hoc roll out of major changes; and inadequate human resource skills.
+Nevertheless, the key initiatives for 2017– 2021 will include developing and implementing improvement programmes under Business Continuity Planning; Change Management; Service Delivery; Performance Management; Knowledge Management and Business Processes; and customer service.

 The Praedial Larceny Prevention Coordination Unit was commissioned into service on March 2, 2015.
 The Unit is collaboration between the Ministry of Industry, Commerce, Agriculture and Fisheries (MICAF) and the Ministry of National Security (MNS) to curtail the theft of agricultural produce across the length and breadth of Jamaica.
 The Unit comprises of an administrative arm which is housed inside of the MICAF and an enforcement arm led by the Jamaica Constabulary Force (JCF).